hiroyuki-kasai/GDLibrary/README.md

 ./demo.m                - Demonstration script to check and understand this package easily.
 |plotter/               - Contains plotting tools to show convergence results and various plots.
 |tool/                  - Some auxiliary tools for this project.
-|gd_solver/             - Contains various stochastic optimization algorithms.
 |problem/               - Problem definition files to be solved.
+|gd_solver/             - Contains various gradient descent optimization algorithms.
 |gd_test/               - Some helpful test scripts to use this package.
 </pre>